gabrielschulhof/bindings-principles/README.md

 	return;
 }

-remote_resource_release(c_handle);
+bool returnValue = remote_resource_release(c_handle);

+if (returnValue) {

 	// Render the special object inert.
-We set the internal pointer to NULL, thus
+We set the internal pointer to NULL,
-// causing any future calls to ::Resolve() to throw an exception.
-This is more
+	// thus causing any future calls to ::Resolve() to throw an exception.
+This
-// aggressive than the way clearTimeout()/clearInterval() behave.
-Thus, you may
+	// is more aggressive than the way clearTimeout()/clearInterval() behave.
-// wish to implement ::Resolve() such that it won't treat NULL as a cause for
+	// Thus, you may wish to implement ::Resolve() such that it won't treat
-// throwing an exception.
-Nevertheless, throwing an exception is not a bad way
+	// NULL as a cause for throwing an exception.
+Nevertheless, throwing an
-// of handling the case of multiply releasing the same resource, because it
+	// exception is not a bad way of handling the case of multiply releasing
-// informs developers of potential race conditions.
+	// the same resource, because it informs developers of potential race
+	// conditions.
 Your call.
 	Nan::SetInternalFieldPointer(jsHandle, 0, 0);
+}

+info.GetReturnValue().Set(Nan::New(returnValue));
 ...
 ```
 Since these special objects can only be created using our bindings, we should avoid creating more than one Javascript object for a given native handle so as to avoid the case of stale pointers.
 The simple remote resource API shown above does not really give us the opportunity to make such a mistake.
 Let's consider the case where we have the opportunity to create multiple Javascript objects for the same handle, but where we must avoid doing so.
 Suppose we have an additional C API that has asynchronous completion: